YottaDB/YDBDoc/MessageRecovery/errors.rst

 CORRUPTNODE, Corrupt input in Record # rrrr, Key #yyyy; resuming with next global node

-MUPIP Error: This message reports record rrrr with apparent key kkkk does not have a valid format for MUPIP LOAD.
+MUPIP Error: This message reports that record rrrr with apparent key kkkk does not have a valid format for MUPIP LOAD.

-Action: USE %GO or MUPIP EXTRACT to recapture the problematic node(s), or, use an editor to create valid copies of the nodes in an LOAD file.
+Action: USE %GO or MUPIP EXTRACT to recapture the problematic node(s) or use an editor to create valid copies of the nodes in an LOAD file.

 -----------------------------
 CPBEYALLOC